 Although considered to be the less pretentious neighborhood unlike its contemporary (the Upper East Side), the Upper West Side is still considered an affluent area of Manhattan.
-The Upper West Side’s reputation lies in being the place where culture, intellectuals, and artists merge.
+The Upper West Side's reputation lies in being the place where culture, intellectuals, and artists merge.
 This neighborhood is in the borough of Manhattan, nestled between Central Park and Hudson River and between West 59th Street and West 110th Street.
-We are well acquainted with the Upper West Side as that is where our primary offices are located.
+We are well acquainted with the Upper West Side as that is where our primary personal injury law firms are located.

 The Upper West Side we now know as being surrounded by Central Park on the east and Hudson River on the west was settled by Dutch immigrants in the early and mid-seventeenth century.
 Some highlights of the development of the area from the early mid-seventeenth century to early twentieth century include: